zsoftly/zsoftly-services/docs/devops-services.md

 - Fully managed CI/CD infrastructure without capital expenses
 - Scalable build environments that grow with your needs
 - Reduced maintenance overhead for DevOps tooling

+## GitLab Partnership

+As an official GitLab partner, ZSoftly provides specialized expertise in GitLab implementation and optimization.
+Our partnership enables us to offer:

+- **Enhanced Support**: Direct access to GitLab technical resources and expert guidance
+- **Specialized Training**: Advanced GitLab certifications and best practices knowledge
+- **Optimized Implementations**: Proven methodologies for GitLab deployment and configuration
+- **Strategic Guidance**: GitLab roadmap insights and feature optimization recommendations

+Whether you're migrating to GitLab, optimizing existing implementations, or building comprehensive GitOps workflows, our partnership ensures you get the maximum value from your GitLab investment.

 ## Service Delivery Model